yunjuanwang/robust_learning_for_data_poisoning_attack/README.md

 We run experiment on GPU.

+We put the poisoned data that we generate and use for test accuracy under different width in [here](https://drive.google.com/drive/folders/1_C5tg3QrmnlS2IIaD4rNSirm4wnf4kcH?usp=sharing).

 mnistcorr/ contains the MNIST poisoned data we use for our experiments.

 cifarcorr/ contains the CIFAR10 poisoned data we use for our experiments.